An example of to speak is to give a speech at graduation.

 - To make a reservation or request.
-Often used with for: Is this dance spoken for?
-I spoke for the last slice of pizza.
+Used with for: Has anyone spoken for the last piece of pizza?

 - To converse in or be able to converse in (a language): speaks German.

-a.
-To express aloud; tell: speak the truth.
+- To express in words; tell: speak the truth.

 - Nautical To hail and communicate with (another vessel) at sea.

 - To convey by nonverbal means: His eyes spoke volumes.